 This congregation follows the procedures outlined in *C6.05.

-C6.05.
+*C6.05.
 This congregation may terminate its relationship with the Evangelical Lutheran Church in America by the following procedure:

 A resolution indicating the desire of this congregation to terminate its relationship must be adopted at a legally called and conducted special meeting of this congregation by a two-thirds majority of the voting members present.

-The vice president / secretary of this congregation shall submit a copy of the resolution to the synodical bishop and shall mail a copy of the resolution to voting members of the congregation.
+The secretary of this congregation shall submit a copy of the resolution to the synodical bishop and shall mail a copy of the resolution to voting members of the congregation.
 This notice shall be submitted within 10 days after the resolution has been adopted.

 The bishop of the synod shall consult with this congregation during a period of at least 90 days.